mcsx03/mcsx03.github.io/2024-07-03-Xworm_AsyncRat.md

 <img src="Screenshots/XA6_.png">
 </a>
 <br>
 Obfuscated batch file.
+I've encountered several instances of these threats, all following the same format, so I decided to create a Python script to handle them (link at bottom).
+They use data mapping by setting a key string and then creating another string based on character positions within that key string.
 <br>
 <a href="Screenshots/XA7.png">
 <img src="Screenshots/XA7.png">
 </a>
 <br>

-I've encountered several instances of these threats, all following the same format, so I decided to create a Python script to handle them (link below).
-They use data mapping by setting a key string and then creating another string based on character positions within that key string.
 Based on the output of the script, the batch file is doing several things:<br>
     - Download a PDF from their site (which does nothing significant).<br>
     - Download two ZIP files, extract their contents, and delete the ZIP files.<br>
     - Download startupppp.bat and place it in the startup menu.<br>